 In September 2020, the FASB issued ASU No. 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-This amendment requires contributed nonfinancial assets to be presented as a separate line item within the statement of activities and enhanced disclosure requirements for contributed nonfinancial assets, such as donor-imposed restrictions, fair value measurement, and qualitative information if the contributed nonfinancial assets were utilized or sold.
-The amendment is effective for fiscal year 2023.
-The University is evaluating the impact of the new guidance on the consolidated financial statements.
+This amendment changed the presentation of contributed nonfinancial assets within the statement of activities and enhanced disclosure requirements for contributed nonfinancial assets, such as donor-imposed restrictions, fair value measurement, and qualitative information if the contributed nonfinancial assets were utilized or sold.
+The University adopted ASU 2020-07 retrospectively in the University's 2023 fiscal year.
+There was no material impact to the consolidated financial statements as a result of adoption.